-Fees are based on a number of factors, including the requirements of the role, the size and complexity of the Suncorp Group, and market practice.
-Non-executive directors receive fixed pay only, paid as director fees, and do not participate in any performance-based incentive plans.
-Compulsory superannuation guarantee contributions (SGC) are paid on the director's fee on behalf of all eligible non-executive directors, unless a non-executive director is receiving SGC from more than one employer and has elected to opt out of receiving the contributions.
+Remuneration component Description Fee structure Fees are based on a number of factors, including the requirements of the role, the size and complexity of the Suncorp Group, and market practice. ree structure Non-executive directors receive fixed pay only, paid as director fees, and do not participate in any performance-based incentive plans.
+Superannuation Compulsory superannuation guarantee contributions (SGC) are paid on the director's fee on behalf of all eligible non-executive directors, unless a non-executive director is receiving SGC from more than one employer and has elected to opt out of receiving the contributions.
 The Company's general practice is to cap SGC at 9.5% of the Maximum Contribution Base (MCB) (10% in FY22).
 Superannuation in excess of the MCB is delivered in the form of fees, unless the non-executive director has elected to make voluntary additional superannuation contributions.
 If a non-executive director ceases to be eligible for SGC payments, the equivalent amount is paid in fees.
-Non-executive director aggregate fees are within the shareholder-approved maximum aggregate total remuneration limit of \$3,500,000 including SGC.
-This fee pool has remained the same since it was last increased in 2007.
+Aggregate annual fee pool Non-executive director aggregate fees are within the shareholder-approved maximum aggregate total remuneration limit of \$3,500,000 including SGC.
+This fee pool has remained the same since it was laincreased in 2007.
 Non-executive directors have four years from the October following their appointment to achieve the MSR, equivalent to 100% of one year's base fees.
 A 50% shareholding is required to be achieved after two years.
-Base fees refer to the Board Chairman fee or Board Member fee only excluding SGC.
-Based on their shareholding as at 30 June 2021, all non-executive directors have either met, or are on track to meet, the MSR within the required timeframes.
+Minimum shareholding Base fees refer to the Board Chairman fee or Board Member fee only excluding SGC. requirement Based on their shareholding as at 30 June 2021, all non-executive directors have either met, or are on track to meet, the MSR within the required timeframes.
 Detailed share ownership information for the non-executive directors is outlined in section 8.